azizzaeny/clj-js/readme.md

 var {max, mod, rem, add, incr, decr} = require('cljs-js/src/math');
 var {join, reMatches, capitalize} = require('cljs-js/src/string');
 ```
-for detailed functions arguments and usage you can take a look to `cljs.info` or take a look into repository source code
+for more detailed usage you can take a look to `cljs.info` or take a look into repository [source code](github.com/azizzaeny/clj-js/)

 ```js
 conj([1, 2, 3], 4); // [1, 2, 3, 4]